 - All options are gluten-free and dairy-free.
 These 3 ingredients are exuded because they are the most common food allergens and sensitivities.

-- All food is made from scratch, from fresh ingredients that are delivered fresh.
-The meals themselves arrive vacuum sealed, and last for 2 weeks in the fridge.
+- All food is made from scratch, from fresh ingredients.
+The meals themselves arrive vacuum sealed and last for 2 weeks in the fridge.